keymetrics/doc-pm2/en/plus/quick-start.md

 ---
 layout: page
-title: Quick Start | PM2 Plus Documentation
+title: Installation | PM2 Plus Documentation
 menu: starter
 lang: en
 section: plus
 permalink: "/en/plus/quick-start/"
 ---

-# Quick Start
+# Installation

-In seconds, this Quick Start tutorial will show you how to start monitoring your Node.js application with PM2 Plus.
+In seconds, this Installation tutorial will show you how to start monitoring your Node.js application with PM2 Plus.

-We will assume that your app is already started or wrapped by PM2.
-If not, follow the [PM2 Quick Start]({{ site.baseurl }}{% link en/runtime/quick-start.md %}) tutorial.

 ## Create an account